What is ACIA?

 What payment methods can I use to join?

 Currently, ACIA can accept payment by cheque, standing order, bank transfer or invoice.
-In the near future we will be able to accept credit and debit card payments securely online.

 Are all ACIA members security cleared?